kracr/owl2bench/README.md

 <a name="exe"></a>
 ## 6.1.
 Direct execution using executable jar (with default configurations) :

 We have provided an executable jar file that generates the datasets with default configurations (used in the experiments).
-In order to execute this Jar file, user need to give the inputs (in the same order): **Number of Universities**, **Required OWL 2 Profile**, and Seed (optional).
+In order to execute this Jar file, user need to give the inputs (in the same order): **Number of Universities** (mandatory), **Required OWL 2 Profile** (mandatory), and Seed (optional).

 For eg. :

+java -jar OWL2Bench.jar 10 EL 20 (where 10 is the number of universities,  EL is OWL 2 profile and 20 is the seed value)

-java -jar OWL2Bench.jar 1 DL 1 (where 1 is the number of universities,  DL is OWL 2 profile and 1 is the default seed value)
+java -jar OWL2Bench.jar 1 DL (where 1 is the number of universities,  DL is OWL 2 profile and the default seed value)

 Number of universities makes the ABox scalable.
 By default, the number of ABox axioms for 1 university is approximately 50,000 that reaches upto 14,000,000 for 200 universities.
 To execute **OWL2Bench.jar** make sure the TBox for all profiles (UNIV-BENCH-OWL2EL.owl, UNIV-BENCH-OWL2QL.owl, UNIV-BENCH-OWL2RL.owl, UNIV-BENCH-OWL2DL.owl) and excel file for random names RandomNames.xlsx is present in the same directory as jar file.

 <a name="code"></a>
 ## 6.2.
 Using Source Code (with or without default configurations) :